Frome railway station: Accidents and incidents

 On 24 March 1987, a passenger train and a freight train were in a head-on collision due to the freight train passing a signal at danger.
 Locomotives 33 032 and 47 202 were severely damaged.
 Fifteen people were injured, some seriously.

+Facilities

+The station has a ticket office and ticket machine, accessible toilets, a waiting room, a car park and cycle storage, and a help point.
+The station has full step-free access.